 Students are encouraged to work, study, or research abroad for a year, semester, or summer.
 The U of A has a direct affiliation with programs in Graz, Regensburg, Holzkirchen, Eutin, and Lüneburg, and students have also studied in Vienna, Munich, Freiburg, and Berlin in cooperation with the undergraduate advisor.
 Each year, students of German receive thousands of dollars in scholarships for study abroad.
 Students of all majors work in Germany or Switzerland on paid summer (or longer) internships through either the ICE or CDS programs; our students have held internships at BMW, Volkswagen, Daimler-Chrysler, Kärcher, and a leading chemical engineering firm.
 Students majoring in biology, chemistry, physics, earth sciences and engineering are encouraged to apply for the competitive RISE fellowships of the DAAD (German Academic Exchange Program), in which fellows work in paid summer positions in German doctoral laboratories.

-The program has many extracurricular opportunities including a weekly Stammtisch where faculty, students, and local native speakers gather to converse in German, a Christmas Cooking Club which teaches students to make baked goods from the German-speaking countries, and cultural programs such as film screenings and lectures.
+The program has many extracurricular opportunities including a weekly Stammtisch where faculty, students, and local native speakers gather to converse in German, and cultural programs such as film screenings and lectures.
 The U of A is also a testing site for the international German certification exams of the Goethe Institute.
 Students from other universities are also welcome to take these exams at the U of A, which are conducted every spring.
 The U of A also has its own chapter of Delta Phi Alpha, the national German honors society.

 While at the U of A, German students regularly receive state, national, and international competitive grants and awards.
 Nineteen U of A German students have received Fulbrights or their Austrian equivalents to teach or research abroad in the arts and humanities over the last seven years, and our students in the sciences are also regularly awarded DAAD grants to work in German doctoral laboratories, including those conducting alternative energy research.